ogs-at-usi/handshake/docs/socket.md

 6. Socket emit('chats:read', chats)
  	- chats is a list of chat of the user

-### Send message
+### Send Message
-1. User send an http request to Post /chat/:chatID/messages
+1. User send an http request  Post /chat/:chatID/messages
 			- messages is  { type, content}
-			- Store the message in the DB
 2.  socket emit to the room, io.to(chatId).emit('messages:create', 'message');

-### Create room
+### Retrieve contact
-1. Post /chat
+1. User send an http request POST /chat:
-		 - if the user does not have a chat
+2. If the user does not have a chat with the other user:
-2.  messages:create
+  		- The socket of the users will be added in the room socket.join(chatId)
+  		- socket.emit ('chats:create')

 ### Future feature
-- messages:read
+- messages:read a flag if the message has been readed already.